danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-This protocol is very similar to `ParallellItemOperator`, but instead of working on individual items, you have to specify a batch size and implement `performOperation(onBatch:completion:)`.
+This protocol also implements `performOperation(on:completion:)` in an extension, which means that you just have to implement `performOperation(onItem:completion:)` when you implement `ParallellBatchOperator`.

+Just like `ParallellBatchOperator`, you just have to care about how to handle each item, not how the operation is coordinated.
+Since both protocols implement `CollectionOperator`, they're also externally interchangable, which means that you can call a parallell item operator and a parallell batch operator in the same way, without knowing their internal workings.

 This protocol could be used to sync batches of data, where the order is irrelevant.
 For instance, you could use it to sync offline data, where the server does not care in which order the data is synced.

+Let's see if we can take this even further and implement a new way of coordinating the operation.

 ### Sequential item operator

-If your operation is asynchronous and the order of the performed operations is important, you can't use parallell operations, since a network delay could cause a later operation to complete first.
+If your operation is asynchronous and the order of the performed operations is important, you can't use parallell operations, since a simple network delay could mess up the order of performed operations.

 The absolute best way to handle these problems is to design your solution so that the order of execution is irrelevant.
-If you can't do this, however, you should execute your operations sequentially.
+However, if you can't do this, you must execute your operations sequentially instead of in parallell.

-Let's create another implementation of the `ItemOperator`, that performs an operation sequentially on every item in the collection, instead of in parallell:
+Let's create another `ItemOperator`, that performs an operation sequentially on every item in the collection, instead of in parallell:

 ```swift
 public protocol SequentialItemOperator: ItemOperator {}